KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. `package.json` issue: No license field.
 3. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+4. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
+5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MQTTbind by janm84](https://github.com/janm84/MMM-MQTTbind)

 1. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
 3. Information: There are updates for 1 dependencie(s):
-   - mqtt  ^1.10.0  →  ^5.10.2
+   - mqtt  ^1.10.0  →  ^5.10.3

 ### [MMM-MQTTbridge by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-MQTTbridge)